kainino0x/cis565-2015-webgl-deferred-shading/README.md

 * One of the following effects:
   * Bloom [1]
   * Toon shading (with ramp shading + edge detection for outlines)
-* Screen-space ambient occlusion [2]
 * Optimized g-buffer format
   * e.g. pack values together, quantize values, use 2-component normals, etc.
   * For credit, you must compare the performance of each permutation you test while optimizing in a simple table.
+* Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light.

 You must do at least **8 points** worth of extra features.

 **INSTRUCTOR TODO:** review point values

-* (5pts) The effect you didn't choose above
+* (4pts) The effect you didn't choose above
+* (3pts) Screen-space ambient occlusion [2]
-* (5pts) Motion blur [3]
+* (4pts) Motion blur [3]
 * (3pts) Two-pass Gaussian blur using separable convolution (using a second postprocess render pass) to improve bloom performance

-* (5pts) Tile-based deferred shading with detailed performance comparison
+* (6pts) Tile-based deferred shading with detailed performance comparison
-* (3pts) Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light (must be correct).
+  * On the CPU, check which lights overlap which tiles.
+Then, render each tile just once for all lights (instead of once for each light), applying only the overlapping lights.

+* (5pts) Deferred shading without multiple render targets (i.e. without WEBGL_draw_buffers).
+  * Render the scene once for each target g-buffer, each time into a different framebuffer object.
+  * Include a detailed performance analysis (for different models), comparing with/without WEBGL_draw_buffers.

+* Light proxies
+  * (4pts) Instead of rendering a full-screen quad for every light, render some proxy geometry which covers the part of the screen affected by the light (e.g. a sphere, for an attenuated point light).
+  * (+3pts) To avoid lighting geometry far behind the light, use an inverted depth test (`gl.depthFunc(gl.GREATER)`) with depth writing disabled (`gl.depthMask`)

-* Compare performance to normal forward-rendering with no optimizations and
+* Compare performance to equivalently-lit forward-rendering:
-  with:
+  * (2pts) With no forward-rendering optimizations
-  * (3pts) Coarse back-to-front sorting of geometry for early-z
+  * (3pts) Coarse, per-object back-to-front sorting of geometry for early-z
-    * (Of course) must render many objects per frame to test
+    * (Of course) must render many objects to test
   * (2pts) Z-prepass for early-z

 This extra feature list is not comprehensive.
 If you have a particular idea